Susan Dey

-Susan Hallock Dey (born December 10, 1952) is a retired American actress, known for her television roles as Laurie Partridge on the sitcom The Partridge Family from 1970 to 1974, and as Grace Van Owen on the drama series L.A.
+Susan Hallock Dey (born December 10, 1952) is an American retired actress, known for her television roles as Laurie Partridge on the sitcom The Partridge Family from 1970 to 1974, and as Grace Van Owen on the drama series L.A.
 Law from 1986 to 1992.
 A three-time Emmy Award nominee and six-time Golden Globe Award nominee, she won the Golden Globe for Best Actress in a Drama Series for L.A.
 Law in 1988.

 Early life and education

-Dey was born in Pekin, Illinois, to Ruth Pyle (née Doremus) Dey, a nurse, and Robert Smith Dey, an editor for the Standard-Star newspaper in New Rochelle, New York.
+Dey was born in Pekin, Illinois, to Ruth Pyle (née Doremus) Dey, a nurse, and Robert Smith Dey.
 Ruth died in 1961, when Susan was eight.

 Dey attended Columbus Elementary School in Thornwood, New York.
 She later moved to Mount Kisco, New York, where she graduated from Fox Lane High School in 1970.